 - No props, notes or costumes are allowed.

 - A maximum of 30 points may be earned.

 - The effectiveness of the following will be rated by the judges:

 - Appropriate for a diverse audience.

 - Conclusion summarized the main points and referred to the opening.

 - Slides enhanced the presentation.

 - The presentation was masterful!

 Spring 2019 Master's in Four (MI4) Competition Winners

-- 3rd Place- Stacy Hanson, Arts and Sciences, Modern Languages and Linguistics
+- 3rd Place- Stacey Hanson, Arts and Sciences, Modern Languages and Linguistics (Link to Video)